Castlemark/JRPG-Builder/DOCUMENTATION.md

 >   As of now this documentation shouldn't be taken seriously, what you'll read here are notes taken by the dev team  to remember certain things.

+Journal can be triggered by combat, reach map node, buy item, kill amount monsters, ...
+Most probably will be definied in the campaign file

 *   Map files (map.json):

     *   Fields: